gordon-krefting/.files/README.md

 to create aliases.

-If you get any error, fix the code!
+If you get any errors, fix the code!

+Every once in a while, run ``git pull`` to get the latest.